 Failed collaboration between marketing and sales is something I would certainly put as the Top 1 reason why lead generation campaigns fail.

-Because the marketing funnel passes marketing qualified leads to the sales team, it is extremely important that both departments collaborate on strategy, buyer persona creation, customer journey design, lead definition, the lead handover process and much more.
+Because the marketing funnel passes marketing-qualified leads to the sales team, both departments must collaborate on strategy, buyer persona creation, customer journey design, lead definition, the lead handover process and much more.

 For this collaboration to be successful, it is critically important that the most senior leader actively supports this effort, fostering collaboration and rewarding the right collaborative behaviour.

 Yes, I am talking about you, dear company founder!

 The collaboration between your teams is such an important matter that you need to personally invest time and effort to ensure your sales and marketing teams work constructively together.

 8. You can’t scale the business without marketing automation